 Proud Supporters of the Scottish Cross-Country (SXC) Championships

 RES are thrilled to have sponsored the SXC Mountain Bike Series, a premier event series celebrating endurance, skill, and community in off-road cycling.
 The SXC Championships bring together riders of all ages, genders, and abilities - from Under 8s to Super Vets - competing across Scotland’s top trails.
 Spanning five rounds from March to August 2025, the series provides riders the chance to take to the trails across Scotland, from Cathkin Braes near RES’s Glasgow office, to trail centres near our project sites including the Tarland Trails in Aberdeenshire, Glentress in Peebles and the Forest of Ae in Dumfries and Galloway.
-Run almost entirely by dedicated volunteers, who are also organizing a British Series round at Kirroughtree, the SXC embodies the passion of the cycling community, fostering future Scottish and UK champions who go to compete on the world stage.
+Run almost entirely by dedicated volunteers, who are also organising a British Series round at Kirroughtree, the SXC embodies the passion of the cycling community, fostering future Scottish and UK champions who go to compete on the world stage.

 Our sponsorship reflects our commitment to promoting grassroots and community-led projects, funding the volunteer programme, youth development events, women’s participation, and, of course, the all-important medals.
 As a Power for Good, RES is proud to be able to support this series of events and the dedicated SXC volunteers.